 Featuring staff, leaders and campers at the 2nd Camp FYrefly held at Lumsden Beach in August 2010.

 Camp FYrefly Saskatchewan is an annual educational, social, and personal learning retreat for sexual minority and gender variant youth (lesbian, gay, bisexual, trans-identified, two-spirited, intersexed, queer, questioning, and allied).
 It focuses on building and nurturing their leadership potential and personal resiliency.
 The event is presented by committees of dedicated volunteers in partnership with the Faculty of Education, University of Regina and the College of Education, University of Saskatchewan.

-In November 2011 Saddleback began a continuing video series The T Effect with Jack (available on Youtube) chronicling his life experiences and the changes he has noticed since commencing testerone hormone therapy.
-To see other episodes of the T Effect and other works by Saddleback click here.
+In November 2011 Saddleback began a video series The T Effect with Jack chronicling his life experiences and the changes he has noticed since commencing testosterone hormone therapy.
+To see other episodes of the T Effect click here.

 Leah Horlick is a writer, poet and spoken word performance artist originally from 'the land of natural glitter (wintry,wintry Saskatoon)'.
 She presently lives in Vancouver where she is pursuing a MFA degree in Creative Writing.
 Riot Lung is the title poem from her first published collection issued by Thistledown Press in 2012.
 The performance was recorded at the 2011 Vancouver Poetry Slam.